 - Late payment fee: 5% of the unpaid installment due or ₱300, whichever is higher

 CIMB offers one of the lowest personal loan interest rates in the Philippines.
 And if you do everything on your phone, you'll be glad to know that CIMB offers an all-digital personal loan application.
-Just launch your CIMB app, tap I need a personal loan and Apply now.
+Launch your CIMB app, then proceed with your application from there.

-Supply the required information, upload all your requirements, and finish the Virtual Verification process.
-If approved, you'll receive an email with the contract of your legit online loan with low interest.
+Supply the required information, upload all your requirements, and finish the verification process.
+If approved, you'll receive an offer for a legit online loan with low interest.

 - Loan terms: 12 to 36 months